Construction Project Behind Schedule? 4 Steps to Take

 January 15, 2024

-When a construction project is behind schedule, contractors need to determine the right steps for successfully completing the project and what additional resources are required.
+When a construction project is behind schedule, contractors must determine the right steps to get it back on track to mitigate financial risks.
 There are four key steps your team can take to manage a construction schedule delay and help your new plan progress smoothly.

 Step 1: Determine the Plan